pauby/ChocoPackages/automatic/vortex/README.md

 - This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s), to let the know the package is no longer updating, using:
     - The 'Contact Maintainers' link on the package page, or
     - The 'Package Source' link on the package page and raising an issue.
+- I am unable to answer comments left on Disqus / package page comments.
+If you have something related to the **_package_**:
+  1. Raise a [discussion](https://github.com/pauby/chocopackages/discussions) for questions.
+  2. Raise an [issue](https://github.com/pauby/chocopackages/issue) for a broken package.